RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 ### Foreground Services

 Using `PendingIntents` to start the apps `SdlService` from the `SdlRouterService` creates a potential security risk as the apps `SdlService` will now be required to have the `android:exported` attribute set to true.
 This could expose apps to have their `SdlService` be started by apps that are not SDL certified.
-We could also create a custom SDL `<permission>` to be used by apps as a requirement to be able to start the `SdlService` but nothing is stoping developers from listing that custom permission in their `AndroidManifest.xml`.

 ### Bluetooth Runtime Permissions